Thursday, February 27, 2025

 are exactly the same.

-I am more like the wind than the fire.
+I am more like wind than fire.

-I would rather play than take my vengeance.
+I would rather play than take revenge.

 It depends, it depends